jacksleight/statamic-miniset/README.md

 "&@large" / "width-half" --> "width-half@large"
 ```

-Miniset Classes will augment all contained values down to a single flat string of classes which can be output just like any field:
+Miniset Classes will combine all contained values down to a single flat string of classes which can be output just like any field:

 ```html
 <div class="{{ my_class }}">